m-sharibchenko/github-api/README.md

-This is the application for search users and their repos on gitHub.
+This is the application for searching users and their repos on gitHub.

 To see the deployment, go to the link: https://github-api-kappa.vercel.app/